MicrosoftDocs/powerapps-docs/articles/api-connector-overview.md

 After you've built a connector, you submit it for certification.
 As part of our third party certification process, Microsoft reviews the connector before publishing.

-This process validates the functionality of your connector in Flow and PowerApps, and checks for technical and content compliance.
+This process validates the functionality of your connector in Microsoft Flow and PowerApps, and checks for technical and content compliance.

 [Learn more](api-connector-submission.md) about the process to submit your connector for certification and publishing.